• Skip to primary navigation

 Seeking population balance

-In managing a roach colony with Dermestid beetle cleaners – either alone or with other cleaner species – the goal is balance.
+When managing a roach colony with Dermestid beetle cleaners — either alone or with other cleaner species — the goal is balance.
 You might want to shoot for as many Dermestids as it takes to clear the colony of decaying animal matter, and all the lesser mealworms it takes to clean up the frass.
-However, you don’t want enough of either to overwhelm the roaches.
-You don’t want them competing with the roaches for food.
+However, you don’t want enough to overwhelm the roaches or compete with them for food.

-Fortunately, each of these species tend to live more or less symbiotically as their needs balance.
+Fortunately, each of these species tends to live more or less symbiotically as their needs balance.
 However, the two beetle species tend to balance a little differently.
 There are different issues to watch out for with each of them.
 With Dermestids, the tendency is on the side of too few.
-They can be a little tricky to get established, and they may tend to die out if conditions aren’t adequate.
+Getting them established can be a little tricky, and they may tend to die out if conditions aren’t adequate.

 NOTE: To get a general sense of what’s going on with the balance of cleaner crews to roaches, keep an eye out for an accumulation of moist, dead roaches and the smell of ammonia.
 This may happen if you have too few Dermestids.
-If there are too few lesser mealworms, the frass may become moist and smell moldy from decaying plant matter.
+If there aren’t enough lesser mealworms, the frass may become moist and smell moldy from decaying plant matter.
 If there are too many, they will be eating the food intended for your roaches.

 Clean the bin or adjust the appropriate insect population if you see any of these signs.
-Remember that the “sweet spot” where there are neither too few nor too many cleaner crews is a range, and it’s large.
-It may take weeks or months before the balance is significantly disrupted.
-Also remember that regardless of their numbers, neither Dermestid beetles nor lesser mealworms will harm your roaches directly.
-Simply reduce the numbers and/or try our food recommendations if there are too many.
+Remember that the “sweet spot” where there are neither too few nor too many cleaner crews is a range, and it’s a big range.
+It may take weeks or months before their numbers increase to the point where they significantly disrupt the balance.

 Related reading: Identify and resolve problems in Dubia roach colonies »